The geometry of antisymplectic involutions, II: Linearization and the fixed locus

 and hence $\Ext^1_S(\cI_W,\cO_S(-1))$ is non zero because $n\ge 4$.
 Note that if

 is an extension, then $v(\cF)=v_n$.
 Hence if $\cF$ is stable, then its isomorphism class $[\cF]$ is a point of $M_{S,n}$.

 \begin{lemm} Keeping notation and hypotheses as above, assume that the extension in~\eqref{estensionefissa} is general.
-Then the following hold: \begin{enumerate}[{\rm (a)}] \item $\cF$ is a stable locally free sheaf, and $[\cF]$ is fixed by the involution $\tau_{M}$. \item If $C\in|h|$ is a smooth curve such that $f(C)$ is a line containing exactly one point of $W$ and transverse to $\mathsf{\Gamma}$ at that point, then the restriction of $\cF$ to $C$ is semistable. \item $[\cF]$ is not a point of $\iota(M_{\PP^2,n})$. \end{enumerate} \end{lemm}
+Then the following hold: \begin{enumerate}[{\rm (a)}] \item $\cF$ is a stable locally free sheaf, and $[\cF]$ is fixed by the involution $\tau_{M}$. \item If $C\in|h|$ is a smooth curve containing exactly one point of $W$ and transverse to $\mathsf{\Gamma}$ at that point, then the restriction of $\cF$ to $C$ is semistable. \item $[\cF]$ is not a point of $\iota(M_{\PP^2,n})$. \end{enumerate} \end{lemm}

 \begin{proof} Item~\ref{enum:fuoriemmepi1} is easily checked (recall that $\NS(S)=\ZZ h$).
-In order to prove Item~\ref{enum:fuoriemmepi2}, let $P$ be the unique point of $W$ contained in $f(C)$.
+In order to prove Item~\ref{enum:fuoriemmepi2}, let $P$ be the unique point of $W$ contained in $C$.
 The extension in~\eqref{estensionefissa} gives that we have an exact sequence

 Since $\deg(\cO_C(P)\otimes\omega^{-1}_C)=\deg\cO_C(-P)$, this proves~\ref{enum:fuoriemmepi2}.
 The exact sequence in~\eqref{restringo} shows that the restriction of $\cF$ to $C$ is not isomorphic to the pull-back of a sheaf on $f(C)$.
 This proves Item~\ref{enum:fuoriemmepi3}. \end{proof}